justinrgarrard/scriter/README.md

 # README

-Scriter is a web application that scrapes job posting data from various websites and visualizes the outputs on a server.
+Scriter is a web application that scrapes job posting data and visualizes the outputs.

 ### Architecture